 Beyond these examples

-These snippets focus on specific runtime IAM features: role-based access control and member list management.
-They’re intentionally minimal rather than full access control policies.
+These snippets focus on specific IAM binding features: role-based access control and the distinction between binding and member resources.
+They’re intentionally minimal rather than full access management solutions.

-The examples reference pre-existing infrastructure such as Cloud AI Notebooks Runtime instances.
-They focus on configuring IAM bindings rather than provisioning runtimes themselves.
+The examples reference pre-existing infrastructure such as Cloud AI Notebooks Runtime instances and a GCP project with configured location.
+They focus on configuring IAM bindings rather than provisioning the runtime itself.

 To keep things focused, common IAM patterns are omitted, including: